BestTimesToVisit.com Logo

 attraction

-Ascend Kok-Tobe Hill by cable car for breathtaking panoramic views of Almaty, especially stunning at sunset.
-Look for the unique blend of Soviet-era architecture and modern skyscrapers stretching out before you.
+Ascend Kok-Tobe Hill by cable car for breathtaking views of Almaty, especially stunning at sunset.
+Look for the unique architecture of the city blending with the majestic backdrop of the Tian Shan mountains.
 For an enhanced experience, have dinner at one of the hilltop restaurants.

 Best time: June-August